folke/lazy.nvim/README.md

     filter = true,
   },
   dev = {
-    -- directory where you store your local plugin projects path = "~/projects",
+    ---@type string | fun(plugin: LazyPlugin): string directory where you store your local plugin projects path = "~/projects",
     ---@type string[] plugins that match these patterns will use your local versions instead of being fetched from GitHub patterns = {}, -- For example {"folke"}